People’s park with theatre and dance pavillion

 People’s parks were established in the late 1800s.
 Their purpose was to provide alternative entertainment and recreation for the working class to city beer halls.
 People’s parks were an attempt to uplift the public through cultural events and appropriate entertainment.

 The first people’s park buildings were fairly simple.
-Over time, dance platforms, theatres and cafes were added.
+Over time, dance pavillions, theatres and cafes were added.
 People’s parks were often situated in attractive surroundings or beautified with gardens and trees.

 People’s parks theatres

 At people’s parks, visitors could see theatrical performances, slapstick comedy, variety shows, singing revues and other musical performances.
-The Museum’s theatre comes from Tillberga people’s park in Hubbo Parish.
+The Museum’s theatre comes from Tillberga people’s park just outside Västerås.
 It was built in 1926.
 Many people in Tillberga wanted to help build it, and it was completed in less than two months.
 The building has a dome roof, which is typical of people’s park theatres.

 The theatre in Tillberga people’s park was inaugurated on 22 June 1926.
-An operetta company performed the musical comedy Värmlänningarna (The Värmlanders).
+An operetta company performed a musical comedy.
 Between acts, people could buy snacks and dance.
-During its first summer, 1,000 people attended theatrical and musical performances at the theatre.
+During its first summer, 1000 people attended theatrical and musical performances at the theatre.

 Entrance